Kenneth Lacovara: Discoveries

 On September 4, 2014, Lacovara's discovery of the giant titanosaur, Dreadnoughtus schrani, was published by the journal Scientific Reports, making international headlines.
 It is the most complete skeleton of a giant titanosaur discovered to date.

 Lacovara was part of the team that discovered Paralititan stromeri in the Bahariya Oasis of Egypt in 2000.
 Paralititan was the first new dinosaur discovery in Egypt since the early 20th century and was featured in the 2-hour documentary The Lost Dinosaurs of Egypt, narrated by Matthew McConaughey and produced by Ann Druyan.
 The team published their findings in Science in 2001.
 The announcement of the new species was named by Discover Magazine as one of the "100 Top Science Stories of 2001".

 In China, Lacovara was part of a team that discovered multiple skeletons of the Early Cretaceous (Aptian-Albian) aquatic bird Gansus yumenensis.
 Gansus filled an important gap in bird evolution, and the team published their result in Science in 2006.

 Lacovara was also a member of the team that discovered Suzhousaurus megatherioides, a therizinosauroid from the Lower Cretaceous of the Gobi Desert of China.

-Edelman Fossil Park of Rowan University
+Jean & Ric Edelman Fossil Park & Museum of Rowan University

-Lacovara is the founding Director of the Edelman Fossil Park of Rowan University, a 65-acre property in southern New Jersey that preserves a K/Pg bonebed of vertebrate fossils and serves as a site for STEM education and outreach.
+Lacovara is the founding Executive Director of the Jean & Ric Edelman Fossil Park & Museum of Rowan University, a 44,000 s.f. museum that sits on a 65-acre property in southern New Jersey that preserves a K/Pg bonebed of vertebrate fossils and serves as a site for STEM education and outreach.